cis-ds/course-site/content/notes/web-scraping/index.md

 Let's search first for HTML tags.

-The function `html_nodes` searches a parsed HTML object to find all the elements with a particular HTML tag, and returns all of those elements.
+The function `html_elements` searches a parsed HTML object to find all the elements with a particular HTML tag, and returns all of those elements.

 What does the example below do?